-Why did Glenn choose to become a goalie?
+Why did Glenn Hall choose to become a goalie?
 Why not a forward?
 I mean, most kids want to score, not to be scored on.
 According to Glenn, playing goal was the most interesting position in the game.

 Glenn feels that people with a high education will sometimes talk down to him.
 “The most ignorant, arrogant people are the educated ones,” he says.

 Glenn Hall has proven that one doesn’t need a degree to excel in this world.
 The kid from Saskatchewan achieved more greatness over 20 years than most people will in a lifetime.
+Make that 10 lifetimes.

 Glenn Hall’s father was a train engineer with Canadian National Railways [C.N.R.]
 His mother was a stay-at-home mom which, in those days, wasn’t terribly unusual.

 The Hall family lived in the town of Humboldt, Saskatchewan, 113 kilometers east of Saskatoon.

 According to Glenn, his mother was nervous about him being a goaltender because of the risk of injury.